The Old Primary School, Henham in Georgian and Victorian Days

 Applications to do this were refused by the School Board, caught between their duty to enforce attendance, and the needs of the family.
 The Church Registers, figures for infant mortality ( to the age of four years) for a 50 year period that century, show one death every four months, and of those, eight were babies burnt of scalded to death; small room with big open fires and kettles on the hook were a terrible hazard without constant care, it possible to a harassed mother, or very young child-minders.
 Log Book.
 1895.
 The attendance has been very irregular as Mr Duckworth (Parsonage Farm), has employed about 60 persons, to pick his peas, and the children are wanted to take care of the little ones, while their mothers were away.
 Soon after the School opened in 1879, the fees were to be raised after the harvest to 3d for a farm worker’s single child, 2d for the next two, and 1d for all others; tradesmen to pay 3d to 9d.
 This decision was followed by the most disastrous harvest of the century; by the end of October gleaning had not yet finished.
 Following the bad harvest, many parents refused to send the extra fees, although with all the poverty and hardship they were reduced in November back to the Spring level.

 Disruption and revolt continued into the next year, some parents appealing successfully to the magistrates.
 Sometimes, children whose parents could not pay, was sent home from school: in 1882.
 A whole family went to the Workhouse.
-A few years later, a great burden was lifted from many poor families all over the country, when in 1891 the Free Education Act abolished the contentious “school pence”; the local School Board accepted a Fee Grant, and hence forth education at Henham School was free.
+A few years later, a great burden was lifted from many poor families all over the country, when in 1891 the Free Education Act abolished the contentious “school pence”; the local School Board accepted a Fee Grant, and henceforth education at Henham School was free.

 The yearly visit of Her Majesty’s Inspector was the most anxious and important occasion; on his report depended the Grant to the Board, and the Head’s reputation.
 He would inspect the official School books and Registers – 1898.
 (There must be no erasures in the registers), look at the children’s work, mostly on sheets of paper from scarcity of exercise books, and examine them.
 In the words of a late scholar –

-” We was scared, stark stiff: real windy”, as they sat waiting on forms or in their double desks, in uncrumpled pinafores, clean shoes and jackets.
+” We were scared, stark stiff: real windy”, as they sat waiting on forms or in their double desks, in uncrumpled pinafores, clean shoes and jackets.
 Very often extra equipment, such as slates, desks, Globes, and a recommendation for a harder Reading Book resulted from his visits.
 The first reports, 1877, remarks: — “The buildings and appointments of this new school are very good, and display much forethought on the part of the Board… The mistress shows laudable energy… that progress has been, and must yet be, uphill, both as regards discipline and instruction; a good beginning is made”.
 The next year – “handwriting and spelling are very creditable, the Reading should be more distinct and animated.
 The mistress handles the School well, and will, I hope, overcome the copying which now exists to a great extent”.

 His reports give the impression of a well-behaved, and well-conducted School — “the order and tone are most pleasing: the general spirit of activity and cheerfulness are most creditable to the teachers” – A School better at discipline than learning, using unimaginative methods at a slow country pace.
 The Reports constantly stressed the importance of early training for the Infants –